 Below are some links to useful resources related to cancer screening:

-From late 2017 a new national register will support the National Bowel Cancer Screening Project and the renewed National Cervical Screening Project.
+From 2018, a new national register will support the National Bowel Cancer Screening Project and the renewed National Cervical Screening Project.
 Its functions include:

 The Register will be underpinned by legislation that will ensure protection of invitees’ and participants’ personal information.
 For further details about accessing the register and searching for forms, or to access the Transition Quick Start Guide for Health Professionals, click here.

 The below video provides a guide to women from Arabic-speaking/Mandarin-speaking communities on the importance of breast screening.
 Breast screening is an important routine health check for women aged 50-74.
 Regular screening mammograms are the best way to detect breast cancer early; before any symptoms are noticed, and when treatment is likely to be most successful.